Dirnei/node-red-contrib-zigbee2mqtt-devices/upcomming-changelog.md

 #### Features:

 - Added the **bridge log node** to provide an easy way to receive and filter logs that are published into the `zigbee2mqtt/bridge/log` topic.
+- Added the **tasmode node** to control mqtt devices flashed with tasmota firmware like the Sonoff Basic.

 #### Bug fixes: